yeury02/csc_310/final_project/stock_prediction/README.md

 # Stock Ticker Prediction
 ## Description
 Web application that predicts how much a stock will cost in a given estimated time by the user.
-For instance, if the user wanted to predict how much an Apple stock would be tomorrow, we would use a  prediction model to do that, the user will have a chance to choose which prediction model to use from the options we provide.
-Might be restricted to only a few stocks.
+For instance, if the user wanted to predict how much an Apple stock would be tomorrow, we would use a  prediction model to do that.

 ## Roles and Accomplishments
 ### Yeury and Hennjer